Novicell/frontend-packages/packages/vue/breadcrumb/README.md

 This package contains a basic, styled breadcrumb component for Vue and Nuxt.
 The links check for the presence of `this.$nuxt` to determine whether to use `router-link` (Vue) or `n-link` (Nuxt) for internal links.

 ## Demo
-A quick demo is available [on codepen](https://codepen.io/Novicell/pen/ExNPRoN "codepen.io").
+A small demo is available [on codepen](https://codepen.io/Novicell/pen/ExNPRoN "codepen.io").

-## How to use
+## Installation
 The breadcrumb Vue component can be used in both a browser environment and a self-built single file component.
 If you are using Vue, you will obviously have to configure Vue Router also.

 ### Single File Component